 So in short, have the canner water hot, but not boiling hot, when you fill it with the jars.

-Also, keep in mind that these tomatoes will float (like in the picture above).
+Also, keep in mind that these tomatoes may float (like in the picture above).
 It is just a fact of this method of canning.
 Tomatoes will end up at the top of the jars after processing with more liquid at the bottom.

 Processing Directions for Canning Tomatoes